cviebrock/eloquent-sluggable/README.md

 In instances like these, your best bet is to overload some of SluggableTrait's methods with your own functions, either on a per-model basis, or in your own trait that extends SluggableTrait.
 Each step of the slugging process is broken out into it's own method, and those are called in turn when the slug is generated.

-Take a look at `SluggableTrait->slug()` to see the order of operations, but you might consider overloading any of the following protected methods:
+Take a look at `SluggableTrait->sluggify()` to see the order of operations, but you might consider overloading any of the following protected methods:

 ### needsSlugging()